tkalman/rdawg-pidinst__white-paper/datacite-cookbook/metadata.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 To create a DOI for an instrument, you need to collect all the
-metadata that describe the instrument and you want to register in
+metadata that describe the instrument and that you want to include in
 the DOI record.
 Section :ref:`pidinst-metadata-schema` in the PIDINST
-White Paper describes the metadata that you should consider to
+White Paper describes the metadata that you should consider.
-include.

 The Persistent Identification of Instruments WG has developed a
 PIDINST Metadata Schema.
 But since you are going to create a DataCite
 DOI, you will be constrained to use the `DataCite Metadata Schema`_.
+With version 4.5 of that schema, DataCite has significantly improved
-For that purpose, the PIDINST WG has also provided a `Mapping of the
+support for instruments and also provides a `Mapping of the
-PIDINST Schema onto the DataCite Schema <PIDINST DataCite schema_>`_
+PIDINST Schema onto the DataCite Schema <DataCite PIDINST Mapping_>`_

 Mapping of PIDINST metadata onto DataCite
 -----------------------------------------

-Based on the mapping provided by PIDINST WG, in the following we will
+Based on the mapping provided by DataCite, we want to give in the
-discuss how the metadata describing the instrument can be best
+following additional hints and discuss how the metadata describing the
-represented in the DataCite Schema:
+instrument can be best represented in the DataCite Schema:

 `Identifier`
   The DOI that you are going to create.
 Add as DataCite property